 I hold a Diploma in Regression Therapy from the UK Regression Academy where I began training in 2013 and an Advanced Certificate in Hypnotherapy.
 The Regression Academy is accredited by the International Board of Regression Therapy (IBRT) and the General Hypnosis Standards Council (GHSC).

-I embarked on year-long training with Medicine Women, Medicine Ways in 2016, where I completed a practitioner development training in Shamanic Healing and Soul Retrieval.
+I embarked on year-long training with Medicine Woman, Medicine Ways in 2016, where I completed a practitioner development training in Shamanic Healing and Soul Retrieval.
 I am part of a shamanic drumming circle and my study is ongoing.

 I recently completed a Bodylistening training run by the Brighton School of Embodied therapy in 2019 - a six month training in body psychotherapy principles.